Golden Globes fashion: Stars return for soggy carpet - NewsBreak

 A pregnant Abby Elliott went for burnt orange with all-around sequins from Pamella Roland.
 Her sparkler had long blouson sleeves and a high neck.

-Jenny Slate was in emerald green from Rodarte.
+Jenny Slate was in emerald green.
 She told E! of her slip dress with a large flower at the neck that she was aiming for “a woman who's about to turn into a magical plant.”

 Among the standout looks was E! host Laverne Cox in a sexy goddess gown in blue and silver, her hair in a curly Old Hollywood bob.
 Her look was vintage John Galliano.

-Billy Porter walked in a fuchsia tuxedo gown by Christian Siriano and high chunky heeled blinged-out silver boots.
-It was akin to his groundbreaking black tuxedo gown, also by Siriano, that stirred up the 2019 Academy Awards.
+Billy Porter walked in a crimson tuxedo gown and high chunky heeled blinged-out silver boots.

-Anya Taylor-Joy went for a sunny yellow two-piece Dior look with a tiny bandeau top.
-Margot Robbie was dressed in pale pink Chanel adorned with beads and feathers, while Lily James went old school Hollywood in 50 meters of red fabric.
-Her look was custom Versace, a column dress with exaggerated hips and a strapless top that crossed at the waist.
+Anya Taylor-Joy went for a sunny yellow two-piece look with a tiny bandeau top.

-Jenna Ortega also went for the crisscross look in a breezy, pleated copper color.
-It was Gucci paired with necklaces by Tiffany & Co.

 SPECIAL COLLAB

-Sepideh Moafi, an Iranian American actress, wore a black sequined look with a high slit and huge red rosette at the hip.
+Sepideh Moafi, an Iranian American actress, wore a black sequined look with special touches.
 She worked on the look with Iranian designer Amir Taghi and the Haus of Milad.

 “The dress has many stories,” she told The Associated Press, “but the most important of which is this flower, which represents a blooming new Iran during this revolution.”